arnhrwd/dragon/README.md

 - `dragon.output.buffer.size: 16` **Integer** - the size of the buffers on Spout and Bolt outputs
 - `dragon.input.buffer.size: 16` **Integer** - the size of the buffers on Spout and Bolt inputs
-- `dragon.base.dir: /tmp/dragon` **String** - the base directory where Dragon can store files such as submitted jar files and check point data
+- `dragon.data.dir: /tmp/dragon` **String** - the data directory where Dragon can store files such as submitted jar files and check point data
 - `dragon.jar.dir: jars` **String** - the sub-directory to store jars files within
 - `dragon.localcluster.threads: 2 ` **Integer** - the size of the thread pool that transfers tuples within a local cluster
 - `dragon.embedding.algorithm: dragon.topology.RoundRobinEmbedding` **String** - the embedding algorithm that maps a task in the topology to a host node